spiralbend/sincos/README.md

 # sincos
-Fun triggy visualizations on an HTML5 canvas, and a 3D version made with THREE.js
+Triggy visualizations on an HTML5 canvas, and a 3D version made with THREE.js

 0-9 and the qwerty row of keys change the object being modeled.
 Backspace randomizes the elements.
 ESC to pause.
 SPACE to reverse.